misa-dd/service-template/README.md

 ## Verify

-Run a server locally with Docker (use port 80) or without Docker (use port 5000) (you can also do it from PyCharm)
+Run a server locally with Kubernetes or docker-compose (use port 80) or without Docker (use port 5000) (you can also do it from PyCharm)

 ### Health Check